Library and information science: Archival

 The study of archives includes the training of archivists, librarians specially trained to maintain and build archives of records intended for historical preservation.
 Special issues include physical preservation, conservation, and restoration of materials and mass deacidification; specialist catalogs; solo work; access; and appraisal.
 Many archivists are also trained historians specializing in the period covered by the archive.
+There have been attempts to revive the concept of documentation and to speak of Library, information and documentation studies (or science).

 The archival mission includes three major goals: To identify papers and records with enduring value, preserve the identified papers, and make the papers available to others.

-There are significant differences between libraries and archives, including differences in collections, records creation, item acquisition, and preferred behavior in the institution.
-The major difference in collections is that library collections typically comprise published items (books, magazines, etc.), while archival collections are usually unpublished works (letters, diaries, etc.) In managing their collections, libraries will categorize items individually, but archival items never stand alone.
-An archival record gains meaning and importance from its relationship to the entire collection; therefore archival items are usually received by the archive in a group or batch.
+While libraries receive items individually, archival items will usually become part of the archive's collection as a cohesive group.
+Major difference in collections is that library collections typically comprise published items (books, magazines, etc.), while archival collections are usually unpublished works (letters, diaries, etc.).
 Library collections are created by many individuals, as each author and illustrator create their own publication; in contrast, an archive usually collects the records of one person, family, institution, or organization, so the archival items will have fewer sources of authors.

-Another difference between a library and an archive is that library materials are created explicitly by authors or others who are working intentionally.
-They choose to write and publish a book, for example, and that occurs.
-Archival materials are not created intentionally.
-Instead, the items in an archive are what remains after a business, institution, or person conducts their normal business practices.
-The collection of letters, documents, receipts, ledger books, etc. was created with the intention to perform daily tasks, they were not created in order to populate a future archive.

-As for item acquisition, libraries receive items individually, but archival items will usually become part of the archive's collection as a cohesive group.

-Behavior in an archive differs from behavior in a library, as well.
-In most libraries, patrons are allowed and encouraged to browse the stacks, because the books are openly available to the public.
-Archival items almost never circulate, and someone interested in viewing documents must request them of the archivist and may only view them in a closed reading room.
-Those who wish to visit an archive will usually begin with an entrance interview.
-This is an opportunity for the archivist to register the researcher, confirm their identity, and determine their research needs.
-This is also the opportune time for the archivist to review reading room rules, which vary but typically include policies on privacy, photocopying, the use of finding aids, and restrictions on food, drinks, and other activities or items that could damage the archival materials.
+Behavior in an archive differs from behavior in other libraries.
+In most libraries, items are openly available to the public.
+Archival items almost never circulate, and someone interested in viewing documents must request them of the archivist and may only be able view them in a closed reading room.